swpecht/swpecht.github.io/projects/crocodile/README.md

 [*] Add health bars
+[*] Implement the undo function with action results [*] Add test for undo function
+[*] Fix idle animation
+[*] Change the interpolation between gamestates to use the actionresult rather than actions themselves -- can just apply them all at once, make a meleee attack, charge, etc.

+[*] Switch to using json files to pull sprite information
+    [ ] Add sword to idle animation
+    [*] Add running animation
+[ ] Implement attack of opportunity
+    [ ] Fix bug with undo -- found in test, doing something wrong with action point tracking -- seems like getting double spent
+    * Seems like the issue is related to ending up with an enemy where the current character ends up with 0 health, is the damage incorrect?
+    * Or maybe the wrong target?
+[ ] Implement Giant Goats
+    [ ] Create new art for the goats
+    [*] Implement the displacement for charge
+    [ ] Implement the movement cost for charge
+    [ ] Implement attack of opportunity
+    [ ] Implement Knockdown effect and prone results
+    [ ] Implement action and effect log in the UI
+    [ ] Implement actual randomness for running the sim for the game itself rather than search, have an apply action expectation (current one), and an apply action that takes an RNG?
+    [ ] Implement visual effect for going prone

 [ ] Implement additional play character and enemies

 Maybe:
 [ ] Refactor sim state to enable undo and redo

+## thoughts on implementing undo
+The idea of creating the effects of every action, e.g. dmg X, spend action on unit Y, move Z is becoming more appealing.

+We could keep this a list of all actions -- including a generation when they were applied.
+Undoing a turn would be as simple as popping everything in that generation.
+This would also give us a way to query all the action results from the previous turn, making it easier to figure out what to translate the gamestate transition into visuals.

+Rough design:

+Have ActionResult enum.
+Implement a way to apply and unapply every possible action result.
+Trick things:
+* Status effects: should be a need to apply them, but could do it as a diff if needed, e.g. adding turns to something.
+* How do we put an enemy that dies back into the proper place? -- can have a RemoveEntity action that we can dynamically create if we notice an enemy has died
+* How do we handle resetting stats at the start of a turn? -- can we just ignore things like SpendActionPoint and do a reset at the end of undo?
+But how we we know this was a generation when a turn ended?
+Special case? -- if we do the reset through a series of action events (as diffs between where we are and reset state) -- this gives us an easy way to get back to the pre-end turn state

+How it works:
+* Convert each action into ActionResult list
+* process each action result, applying it's changes to all items
+* create an undo for each action result

 Benchmark results